Tina Kahniashvili: Career and research

 Between 1988 and 2007, Kahniashvili held numerous faculty positions across Georgia, the United States, and Europe.
 Her first role was as a researcher at Georgia's Abastumani Astrophysical Observatory, followed by several appointments as a staff scientist and professor.

-Now, she holds positions as an associate research professor at Carnegie Mellon University, a professor of physics and astronomy at Ilia State University, and as the main scientist at Abastumani Astrophysical Observatory.
+Now, she holds positions as a research professor at Carnegie Mellon University, a professor of physics and astronomy at Ilia State University, and as the main scientist at Abastumani Astrophysical Observatory.

 Kahniashvili is a member of the American Physical Society, the American Astronomical Society, and the International Astronomical Union in addition to her positions at various universities and observatories.